MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

   > The maximum number of VMs inside an availability set is 200, as documented in [Subscription and service limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machines-limits---azure-resource-manager).

-Before approaching BCDR planning and design for Azure Virtual Desktop, consider which applications accessed via Azure Virtual Desktop are critical.
+Before you approach BCDR planning and design for Azure Virtual Desktop, consider which applications accessed via Azure Virtual Desktop are critical.
 You might want to separate them from non-critical applications so you can provision multiple host pools with different disaster recovery approaches and capabilities.

 ### Optimal storage for profile and Office containers